top of page

 February 6, 2023

-Grade Herdbook
+Grade Herdbook MDGA

 Banshee was born to HGF Rhea *D, one of a set of quads.
 Unfortunately, two other doelings were DOA.
 The fourth kid was a live buckling.
 While I was assisting with her siblings, Banshee screamed and screamed, indignant that her first meal was taking so long.
 It was so nerve-wracking that I actually scooped her up and took her to the house.
-Thankfully, she grew out of that but the name stuck.
+Thankfully, she grew out of the screeching but the name stuck.

 Banshee was a nightmare to get bred, requiring three buck visits and causing such mass chaos, that between that and her random dramatic outbursts when attempting to lead her, she was always in the back of my mind as a potential sale.